 The level of risk fluctuated with each drug you dealt.
 Something like methamphetamine might attract the wrong kind of crowd.
 But cocaine was easy.
-Nearly every thirty to twenty-year-old I knew in the Los Angeles area did coke.
+Nearly every twenty to thirty-year-old I knew in the Los Angeles area did coke.
 But marijuana was the easiest to sell because nearly everyone did it.
+Everyone had tried it at least once.
 You could just walk up to anyone and ask.
 And then you’d have an extra fifty dollars filling your pockets.

 I sold wax, carts, and flower.
 I once had my hands on some real special hasish but smoked it all within two weeks.
 And that time was spent playing video games, watching movies, and having copious amounts of sex.
 Cassandra disapproved of my addictions.
 It was easy for her to see that I was never in the right mind.
 I was always somehow apart.
 I wondered silently how she was.